sg2295/Wheelie/README.md

 ## Report 📝
 This project also included a separate report further explaining and evaluating the implementation.
 Specifically, the report covers:
 - An introduction and description to the project
-- A detailed Schema and final hardware layout
+- A detailed Schematic and final hardware layout
 - In-depth explanations for the implementations of the:
   - Communication of two boards
   - Movement of the car